Paso94/DeltaCalculator/README.md

 ﻿# Delta Geometry Calculator
-This program is in Alpha relaease for testing GitHub
+This program is in Alpha release for testing GitHub